usman-u/network-automation/README.md

 # network-automation

-Using Netmiko to automate switch and router backups and administration
+Using Netmiko to automate switch and router backups

 ## Usage: